The Real New Testament Church

 The angelic host was not ignorant of the events that occurred in the renovated Garden of Eden.
 While the holy angels rejoiced, the fallen were aware that God had replaced them with humanity.
 They were saddened and angered that He had awarded lesser spatiotemporal beings with the heavenly blessing and privilege that had once belonged to them.

 Marking the end of the Edenic Age, the human citizens of the renovated earth experienced separation from God.
-Rendered unholy by the rebellion, their spatiotemporal habitat was also subjected to separation from King and kingdom (realm of divine authority).
+Rendered unholy by their rebellion, their spatiotemporal habitat was also subjected to separation from the King and His kingdom (realm of divine authority).

 Vertical Divider